notnightwolf/cleanopsT7_server/README.md

 ***Important Note:*** To make your server visible in the `cleanopsT7` server browser and to utilize our custom database for ban management, you must contact us on **Discord** to obtain a unique **API key**.
 Without this key, your server will only be discoverable through the Black Ops 3 Mod Tools Server Browser.

+- The server will automatically restart itself if it crashes with an exception.
+An `exceptionlog` file will be created inside the `cleanops` folder.

 ## Installation
 -   Open your Steam client, navigate to Library, and under the Tools tab,<br>
     find and download **Call of Duty: Black Ops III - Unranked Dedicated Server**.